- Home

 When things don’t go to plan

 Your child may even react in a way that causes hurt or offence.
 If this happens, remember that children may not react with feelings of sadness straightaway.
-They may need time to understand what is being said, and how serious it is.
-If you are feeling hurt or offended, try to process these feelings away from your child.
+They may need time to understand what is being said, and what it means.

 Remind your child that they can ask questions or talk to you about their concerns at any time.